AudeizReading/libft-tests/README.md

 your libft, but you have to respect the mentionned arborescence.

 That's all folks for the moment.
-*Pay attention, because this test is incomplete, I will update it gradually*
+*Pay attention, because this test is incomplete, I will update it gradually.
+	- 21/04/18: Only missing the bonus part and need to improve the malloc functions testing*

 tests
 -----